virtualritz/nsi-docs/docs/guidelines.rst

     .root node
     root node

-A word – or two – about attributes
+A Word – or Two – About Attributes
 ----------------------------------

 Those familiar with the *RenderMan* standard will remember the various